Electricity in the service of human needs took centuries and the persistent and gradual discovery of a series of electrical phenomena.

-in service of human needs, centuries were spent and continuous and gradual discoveries of series of electric phenomena.
-When was the time electricity first was mentioned, it is hard to tell.
-People long ago have noticed and were fascinated by natural phenomena like lightning, thunder and the like.
-Supposedly, the Ancient Greek philosopher Thales of Miletus (around 600 BC) was the first who wrote down that rubbing a piece of amber with fur attracts hair, wool, wood chips.
-The human desire to understand nature continues.
+in the service of human needs, it took centuries and the persistent and gradual discovery of a series of electrical phenomena.
+It is difficult to say when was the first time something specific was known about electricity.
+People have noticed and been fascinated by natural phenomena such as lightning, thunders and the like a long time ago.
+It is believed that the ancient Greek philosopher Thales of Miletus (circa 600 BC) was the first to record that amber rubbed with fur attracts light objects such as hair, wool, and wood shavings.
+Humans’ desire to understand nature continues.

-around 1600, the English doctor William Gilbert noticed that other objects, like glass and wool by rubbing get the same characteristics as amber.
-Gilbert says that they have been electrified.
-And not by coincidence, the Greek amber is called electron.
+around 1600, English physician William Gilbert observed that other bodies, such as glass and wool, when rubbed with glass or fur acquire the same properties as amber.
+Gilbert says they were electrified.
+And it is no coincidence that in ancient Greek amber is called electron.

-In the period from the 17th century until the end of the 19th century
+In the period from the 17th century to the end of the 19th century

-major discoveries were made – distinguishing conductors from insulators, positive and negative electricity, galvanic effect, electric arc, electromagnetism and electrodynamics, electromagnetic induction, electrolysis law, direct current electric motor, carbon fiber lamp, law on maintaining energy stability.
+significant discoveries have been made – distinguishing conductors from insulators, positive and negative electricity, galvanic effect, electric arc, electromagnetism and electrodynamics, electromagnetic induction, law of electrolysis, DC electric motor, carbon filament lamp, law of energy conservation.

-The real tuning point was the discovery of the generator for direct current, which marks the era of electrification of the world.
-In the last two decades of the 19th century the boom in the field of electric energy occurs, starting with the first ever built power station for direct current in Paris in 1880 for lighting a specific area of the city.
-After that follow the Edison plant in New York in 1881, that served around 3000 lights for 59 customers with few generators, the London plant in 1882, the Berlin plant 1883.
-In Rome in 1886, the first electric power plant for alternating current was built.
-In the 90s of the 19th century, thousands of power plants were built in the USA and in Europe, mainly for lighting.
+The real turning point is the invention of the DC generator, which marks the era of electrification in the world.
+The last two decades of the 19th century saw a boom in the field of electricity, starting with the first DC power plant built in Paris in 1880 used to illuminate a limited area of the city.
+This was followed by the Edison Power Plant in New York in 1881, which used several generators to supply about 3,000 light bulbs for 59 consumers, in London in 1882, and in Berlin in 1883.
+The first AC power plant was built in Rome in 1886.
+Thousands of power plants were built in the United States and Europe in the 1990s, mainly to provide lighting.

-The development continues.
-With the genius discoveries and patents by Nikola Tesla conditions were created for transmission of electricity on large distances.
-In 1891 the first power line of 175 km, for transmitting three-phase alternating current from the hydroelectric power plant in Laufen (Germany) to Frankfurt am Main, based on the Tesla system, was constructed.
+Development continues.
+Nikola Tesla’s ingenious inventions and patents created conditions for the transmission of electricity over long distances.
+In 1891 a 175-km transmission line was built to transmit three-phase AC power from the hydroelectric plant in Laufen (Germany) to Frankfurt am Main based on the Tesla system.

-on Niagara, USA, the first hydro power plant, created based on the Tesla patents, was put into operation with three generators with installed power of 3700 KW.
-Electricity was transmitted at a distance of 35 km to the city of Buffalo, where in was used in the aluminum industry.
-The construction and start of this hydroelectric plant is considered to be the beginning of the revolution in the electrification of the world.
+the first hydroelectric power plant, built according to Tesla patents, having three generators with a power of 3700 KW each started working in Niagara, USA.
+Electricity was transmitted at a distance of 35 km to the town of Buffalo, where it was used by the aluminum industry.
+The construction and start of operation of this hydropower plant is considered the start of electrification revolution of the world.